xdlhzdh/github-copilot-svcs/README.md

 - **OpenAI GPT Models**: GPT-4o, GPT-4.1, O3/O4 reasoning models
 - **Anthropic Claude Models**: Claude 3.5/3.7 Sonnet variants, Claude Opus/Sonnet 4
 - **Google Gemini Models**: Gemini 2.0/2.5 Pro and Flash models
+- There are **additional models** available for use.
+For more information and details about these models, please refer to your GitHub Copilot subscription page.

 ## Security